How to File a Business Tax Extension Online

 The process for filing an extension application for business taxes involves filing a simple form online.
 The form you use depends on your business type.
 In some cases, you may not even need to file an application form.

 The tax deadline is looming and you're not ready to file yet.
 You may have to track down some straggling financial records, or maybe some other complication has cropped up to make it impossible to file your business return on time.
 Not to worry -- the Internal Revenue Service has forms for that.

 Should I File an Extension?

 You may have heard that the IRS looks more closely at businesses that file extension applications.
-But extensions for some businesses (corporations, on Form 7004) are automatic, so the IRS doesn't think it's a big deal to file an extension application.
-If you aren't sure, check out this article about the pros and cons of filing an extension application.
+Check out this article about the pros and cons of filing an extension application.